Tuesday, April 23, 2024

 The Prague State Opera House is gorgeous: one of the most important in Europe.
 Opened in 1888, its architects were from Vienna: Fellner & Helmer.
 Full of elegant embellishments, the interior exudes vivacity.

-Here’s a sad comparison: Prague was invaded and occupied by Soviets, but they kept that glorious opera house.
-New York City was untouched by Soviets, but it destroyed its glorious opera house from 1883...
+Here’s a sad comparison: Prague was invaded and occupied by Nazis and Soviets, but the glorious opera house was saved.
+New York City was untouched by Nazis or Soviets, but it destroyed its glorious opera house of 1883...

 ... and built a Soviet-looking one at Lincoln Center in 1967.
 (The robber-baron Rockefeller family was oppressively responsible for the demolition and construction. *To see it, please use this link: https://halfwindsorfullthrottle.blogspot.com/2013/05/going-to-movies-about-great-place-that.html